sachinchoolur/lightGallery/site/content/blog/7-best-react-photo-gallery-libraries/index.md

 - Not designed to display very large images

-- Learning curve : complex  in understanding and implementation
+- Learning curve: complex  in understanding and implementation

 - Compared to other website it does not have video support,there may be issues when using iframe